qbicsoftware/research-data-management/docs/batch/batch_edit.md

 ![batch_edit_dialog_edited](images/batch_edit_dialog_edited.png)

-Since each row within this spreadsheet represents one sample within your batch you can also add or remove sample specific metadata via the dedicated control buttons on top right of the spreadsheet.
+Since each row within this spreadsheet represents one sample within your batch you can also add or remove samples via the dedicated control buttons on top right of the spreadsheet.

 Finally, save your changes via the "Save" button on the bottom of the dialog.
 ![batch_edit_summary_edited.png](images/batch_edit_summary_edited.png)